Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

 - `attachShadow`attaches a shadow DOM tree to the specified element and returns a reference to its ShadowRoot.
 There can be two different `encapsulation modes`. `open` means elements of the shadow root are accessible from JavaScript outside the root while `closed` Denies access to the node(s) of a closed shadow root from JavaScript outside
 - `this.shadowRoot!.appendChild` we are adding our template to the shadow Root and using `template.content.cloneNode(true)` we are cloning all the DOM element we defined in the template.

 Finally, when the attribute change, let's update our template.
-Right now we only observe a single attribute, so we can just do :
+Right now, we only observe a single attribute, so we can simply do :

 ```
     attributeChangedCallback() {